 During the lectures, the legislative aspects that identify the role and tasks of the pharmacist will be discussed, with particular attention to his administrative and criminal responsibility in dispensing medicines to citizens.

 The course will be carried out in mixed mode (face-to-face and online streaming) with the support of IT tools for the projection of the teaching material that will be made available to students.

 Assessment methods and criteria

-The minimum threshold for overcoming the written examination is the knowledge of the correct dispensing methods of the medicines, as well as the organization and management of the pharmacy.
+The minimum threshold for passing the exam is the knowledge of the correct method of dispensing medicines, as well as the organization and management of the pharmacy.

 In case of the persistence of the health emergency, the written exams will be conducted remotely, through the Teams platform (guide http://selma.unipr.it/).